ermlikeyeah/ermlikeyeah.github.io/about.md

 I am a highly experienced and successful strategist, designer (working on product, service, interaction, and experience), and maker of things, with nearly twenty years experience in "the industry".

 Currently I am working as a designer on [NHS beta](//beta.nhs.uk).
-I currently post weeknotes from my time working in this [on this blog](/).
+I currently post weeknotes from my time working there [on this blog](/).
 Prior to my current role I was an interaction designer at HMRC.

 I believe design is a process involving the team, and work should always be focused on the people we are doing it for.
 I do this through knowing through research, working as a team through collaboration, and doing by making.